Provision Data Collectors

 Deployment associated with a Kubernetes Horizontal Pod Autoscaler

-Use for a legacy deployment of one or more execution Data Collectors that must automatically scale during times of peak performance.
+Use for a legacy deployment of one or more Data Collectors that must automatically scale during times of peak performance.
 Define the deployment and Horizontal Pod Autoscaler in the same YAML specification file.
 The Kubernetes Horizontal Pod Autoscaler automatically scales the deployment based on CPU utilization.
 For more information, see the Kubernetes Horizontal Pod Autoscaler documentation.

 For a sample specification file, see Deployment and Horizontal Pod Autoscaler Sample.